-The Mosser Glass Retail Store is located at 9279 Cadiz Road and is open from 8 a.m. to 5 p.m.
+The Mosser Glass Retail Store is open from 8 a.m. to 5 p.m.
 Monday through Friday and on Saturday from 10 a.m. to 4 p.m.

 Read my post You’ll Find Everything You Ever Wanted to Know About Glass Manufacturing in Cambridge to learn more.

-You have a bit of time before heading to the Guernsey County Museum which opens on Tuesday, Thursday and Saturday from 12-3 so take this time to drive to City Park to see the Armstrong Covered Bridge.
+Take a drive to City Park to see the Armstrong Covered Bridge.
 While closed to vehicle traffic, it is open for foot traffic and a great location for a photo opp.
-You’ll find the park at 218 N. 8th Street.

-If you enjoy covered bridges and have a bit of extra time on your hands take a drive outside of town to the Indian Camp Covered Bridge which is located on Covered Bridge Road.
+Indian Camp Covered Bridge is located on Covered Bridge Road.
 This will take you about 15-20 minutes out of town but if you like covered bridges, it’s definitely worth it.

 Guernsey County Museum

-At 188- years old, the Guernsey County Museum is one of the oldest homes in Cambridge.
+At 189- years old, the Guernsey County Museum is one of the oldest homes in Cambridge.
 Stroll through the 16 rooms, which include an authentic one-room schoolhouse and replica of a coal mine from the late nineteenth century.
-You’ll find the museum at 218 N 8th St.

-From there, you can stroll through Cambridge and view the many churches that line the streets or make your way to McKenna’s Market where you’ll find Ohio made food products, a selection of Ohio Wines and a deli where you can order hot or cold deli sandwiches.
-McKenna’s is located at 705 Wheeling Avenue.
+McKenna’s Market features many unique items, Ohio made food products, a selection of Ohio Wines and a deli where you can order hot or cold deli sandwiches.

-For more things to do in the area read 17 Quirky and Unique Things to do in Southeastern Ohio or for more to do in Cambridge check out —–> https://visitguernseycounty.com/
+For more things to do in the area read 17 Quirky and Unique Things to do in Southeastern Ohio .

 More Things to do for Christmas in Ohio